mdbloice/Labeller/PyPI.md

 Quickly set up an image labelling web application for the tagging of images by humans for supervised machine learning tasks.

-# Work in Progress
-**Warning**.
-Currently, this package has a bug where labels are not saved to the database!
-Please do not install until a fix is issued in the following days.

 ## Introduction

 *Labeller* allows you to quickly set up an image tagging web application for labelling of images.